 The figures below show the vibration spectra recorded using the accelerometers and MultiPurpose Lab Interface software.
 The top left figure shows the vibration spectrum for the probe mounted on the frame of the unit itself (the upper probe mount block in the figure above).
 It shows strong 60 Hz vibration and other vibrations at 30 and 120 Hz.
 The middle and right figures show two vibration spectra taken about 1 minute apart, on the roof side of the vibration isolators (the lower probe mount block in the figure above).
 In addition to reduced vibration strength, the second two figures

 The dominant frequency in the 0.1mm concrete floor vibration was approximately 60

 The problem with this simple explanation is to decide how it can work.
 If a resonant object rings for a long time after being excited, it is said to be a "high quality" resonator.
 This happens when the frictional forces are

 Frictional forces are said to "dampen" the vibrations, as a damp cloth will subdue a fire.
 The forces which cause vibrations to fade away are often called "damping" forces.

 The wide range of observed natural frequencies in the window sill is similarly hard to understand.
 The members which resonate at all these different frequencies should be hard to drive from a 60 Hz source, but there they are.
 The quality of the resonators must be high enough to ring and give the observed signal, yet low enough to allow excitation by the (mostly) 60 Hz driving vibrations.
-Evidently the building resonant members have "goldilocks" quality - not too big and not too small.
+Evidently, the building resonant members have "

 Steps are being taken to reduce the vibrations.
 The picture at the right shows vibration isolation coils being added to the supports for the pipes carrying coolant to and from the air conditioner units.S